apache/shenyu-website/content/en/projects/shenyu/rate-limiter-plugin/index.md

   <!-- apache shenyu ratelimiter plugin end-->
 ```

-* Selectors and rules, please refer to: [selector](../selector-and-rule)。
+Selectors and rules, please refer to: [selector](../selector-and-rule)。

 * Detailed description of the rules

-* * Token bucket algorithm/Concurrent token bucket algorithm
+* Token bucket algorithm/Concurrent token bucket algorithm

-lgorithmName：tocketBucket/concurrent
+    * `algorithmName`：`tokenBucket/concurrent`

-replenishRate：It is how many requests you allow users to execute per second, while not discarding any requests.
+    * `replenishRate`：It is how many requests you allow users to execute per second, while not discarding any requests.
 This is the filling rate of token bucket.

-burstCapacity：it is the maximum number of requests that users are allowed to execute in one second.
+    * `burstCapacity`：it is the maximum number of requests that users are allowed to execute in one second.
 This is token bucket can save the number of token.

-* * Leaky bucket algorithm
+* Leaky bucket algorithm

-algorithmName：leakyBucket
+    * `algorithmName`：`leakyBucket`

-replenishRate：The rate at which requests are executed per unit time, and the rate at which water droplets leak out of the leaky bucket.
+    * `replenishRate`：The rate at which requests are executed per unit time, and the rate at which water droplets leak out of the leaky bucket.

-burstCapacity：The maximum number of requests that users are allowed to execute in one second.
+    * `burstCapacity`：The maximum number of requests that users are allowed to execute in one second.
 This is the amount of water in the bucket.

-* * Sliding time window algorithm
+* Sliding time window algorithm

-algorithmName：sildingWindow
+    * `algorithmName`：`slidingWindow`

-replenishRate：The rate of requests per unit time, used to calculate the size of the time window.
+    * `replenishRate`：The rate of requests per unit time, used to calculate the size of the time window.

-burstCapacity：The maximum number of requests in the time window (per unit time).
+    * `burstCapacity`：The maximum number of requests in the time window (per unit time).